powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 **stateVectorScalingMode**
 Only applies if **acSolverType** is `NEWTON_RAPHSON`.
-This parameter 'slows down' the solver by scaling the state vector between iterations.
+This parameter 'slows down' the Newton-Raphson by scaling the state vector between iterations.
 Can help convergence in some cases.
 - `NONE`: no scaling is made
 - `LINE_SEARCH`: applies a line search strategy
 - `MAX_VOLTAGE_CHANGE`: scale by limiting voltage updates to a maximum amplitude p.u. and a maximum angle.